cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ---

-## 6. AI as a System Component, Not the Product
+## 6. AI as a system component inside a broader product

 ### How AI Reduced Friction Without Replacing Judgment

 The AI in this system serves a specific, bounded purpose: it reduces the time buyers spend searching for information so they can focus on making decisions.
-The AI is not the product.
-The product is confident, fast procurement decisions.
-The AI is the mechanism that makes them possible.
+The product is confident, fast procurement decisions; the AI is the mechanism that makes them possible.

 This distinction shaped three design choices: